The Sorcerer and the Wizard

-Rather than seek communication with these evil prophets, we have been commanded to separate ourselves from them “And have no fellowship with the unfruitful works of darkness, but rather reprove them” (Ephesians 5:11).
+Rather than seek communication with sorcerer and wizards, we have been commanded to separate ourselves from them.
+“And have no fellowship with the unfruitful works of darkness, but rather reprove them” (Ephesians 5:11 also Isaiah 8:19).

-God’s people hated witchcraft so much that they burned books containing this evil (Acts 19:18-20), yet today we have people entertaining themselves with it.
+The early believers when converted from paganism, burned all the books containing this evil (Acts 19:18-20).
+Yet, we have people today entertaining themselves with it.
 David advised, “I will set no wicked thing before mine eyes: I hate the work of them that turn aside; it shall not cleave to me” (Psalms 101:3).

 In His service,